 About the Regional Cancer Programs

-In Ontario, there are 13 regional programs funded by Cancer Care Ontario.
-Regional Cancer Programs are the networks of stakeholders, healthcare professionals and organizations involved in cancer prevention and care within each of the province’s 14 Local Health Integration Networks.
-Created and funded by Cancer Care Ontario, Regional Cancer Programs are responsible for implementing provincial standards and programs for cancer care and ensuring service providers meet the requirements and targets set out in their partnership agreements with Cancer Care Ontario.
-Each is led by a Cancer Care Ontario Regional Vice President.
+In Ontario, there are 14 regional programs funded by Ontario Health – Cancer Care Ontario.
+Regional Cancer Programs are the networks of stakeholders, healthcare professionals and organizations involved in cancer prevention and care.
+Created and funded by Ontario Health – Cancer Care Ontario, Regional Cancer Programs are responsible for implementing provincial standards and programs for cancer care and ensuring service providers meet the requirements and targets set out in their partnership agreements with Ontario Health – Cancer Care Ontario.
+Each is led by a Regional Vice President.
 To learn more about the Regional Cancer Program (RCP) nearest you click here.

 For more information please contact: